HenriqueM0rais/Tic_Tac_Toe/README.md

 # Tic Tac Toe
-A Tic Tac Toe game with a CLI version and a GUI version.
+A Tic Tac Toe game with a CLI and a GUI version.
 There will also be a C and a Python version.

 Tic Tac Toe is a simple and popular two-player game played on a 3x3 grid.